Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 10. This was pretty cool.
 An Inspiring Story Of A Grocery Store Owner Who Gave His Business To Employees

-11. One of the challenges of colonizing the moon or Mars is all the supplies you would need to bring along to construct a habitat.
-3D-printing may help solve that problem.
+11. One of the challenges of colonizing the moon or Mars is all the supplies you would need to bring to construct a habitat.
+3D printing may help solve that problem.
 3D printer on moon or Mars could make tools from local rocks

 12. Give us this day our monthly bread?
-"American company has developed a technique that it says can make bread stay mould-free for 60 days."
+"American company has developed a technique it says can make bread stay mold-free for 60 days."
 Bread that lasts for 60 days could cut food waste

 14. Supreme Court to Decide if Human Genes Are Patentable